argolab/AnnotationArena/imputer/ranking/PLAN_NEW.md

 1. Masked Metrics Missing.
 2. Evaluate on each step not just at end for test instances.
 3. Ensure we have different parameters for each instance.
+4. Check how its training on multiple instances for sequential.